 Company Sale Bonus Plan.
 In March 2009, we adopted a company sale bonus plan, amended and restated in March 2010, that provides for a potential cash bonus payment to specified employees and consultants, including our executive officers, and our non-employee directors, in the event of a sale of our company.
 The purpose of the company sale bonus plan is to provide these employees, consultants and directors with an additional incentive in connection with a transaction that is in our and our stockholders' best interests, but which may otherwise create personal uncertainties.
 Under the company sale bonus plan, upon the closing of a sale transaction that satisfies specified criteria, each participant in the company sale plan would receive either a bonus in an amount equal to a portion of the sale proceeds multiplied by a specified percentage for that participant or a fixed bonus payment.
 As a condition to becoming participants under the plan, most of the participants, including all of our executive officers.
 This bonus plan terminates upon the completion of this offering.
-As a condition to becoming a participant under the Company Sale Bonus Plan, most of the participants under the plan, including all of our executive officers.
+As a condition to becoming a participant under the Company Sale Bonus Plan, most of the participants under the plan, most of the participant under the Company Sale Bonus Plan, most of the participants under the plan, including all of our executive officers.
 This bonus plan terminates upon the completion of this offering.
 As a condition to becoming a participant under the Company Sale Bonus Plan, most of the participants under the plan, including all of our executive officers.
 This bonus plan terminates upon the completion of this offering.
-As a condition to becoming a participant under the Company Sale Bonus Plan, most of the participants under the Company Sale Bonus Plan, most of the participants under the plan, including all of our executive officers.
-This bonus plan terminates upon the completion of this offering.
-As a condition to becoming a participant under the Company Sale Bonus Plan, most of the participants under the plan, including all of our executive officers and non-employee directors, agreed to have their existing option grants can
+As a condition to becoming a participant under the Company Sale Bonus Plan, most of the participants under the plan, including all of our executive officers and non-employee directors, agreed to have their existing option grants cancelled in March 2009.